doximity/swift-style-guide/README.markdown

 Declare variables and function return types as optional with `?` where a nil value is acceptable.

-Avoid using implicitly unwrapped optionals declared with `!`.
-There are a few exceptions to this:
-- `IBOutlet`s are guaranteed to be initialized before use
+**Avoid using implicitly unwrapped optionals declared with `!`** They should be used as little as possible!
+One exception to this is for `IBOutlet`s, which are guaranteed to be initialized before use
-- Prototype entities loaded by Interface Builder (e.g., objects returned by `dequeueReusableCellWithIdentifier`)

 When accessing an optional value, use optional chaining if there are many optionals in the chain: